"Be the best of whatever you are."

 Dr. Martin Luther King Jr. inspired a nation to advocate for change through his compelling and thought provoking oratory.
 Today, more than ever, we need to continue to follow in his footsteps, using our voices, and the various channels we have to share them, to unite and move our communities forward.

-The Thomas and Woods Foundation will be honoring Dr. King by hosting the Second Annual Dr. Martin Luther King Jr. Oratory Scholarship Contest.
+The Thomas and Woods Foundation will be honoring Dr. King by hosting the Third Annual Dr. Martin Luther King Jr. Oratory Scholarship Contest.
 The contest is for Philadelphia high school students, grades 9-12.
 The submission timeline is below.

 We hosted the first Thomas and Woods Foundation Dr. Martin Luther King Jr. Oratory Scholarship Contest in 2017 to give Philadelphia students the opportunity to share their views on our current political and social climate.
 Each student submitted an essay and then worked with our board member, Gabby Richards, who was both a high school and collegiate competitive public speaker, on how to turn their essays into speeches.

 The contest was hosted at Marin Luther King High School on MLK Day, where over 50 people came to listen to these student's speeches.
 Each student was judged by local members from the community, including elected officials at the local and state level.
 Through the generous donations of our supporters and local organizations, we were able to award over $2,000 in scholarship money to the finalists.

 For questions regarding the contest, please email Kwanzaa Parker at